Healthcare Investing

 Technology and Artificial lntelligence (AI)—Compared to other sectors, healthcare has been a laggard in our high-tech society.
 But things are changing.
 Companies that can successfully adopt new technology may be able to dramatically change the way care is provided and delivered—and can be found in different parts of the sector.

-AI is being introduced in commercial tools by companies, including Veeva Systems of the US and Ireland’s ICON.
-As AI capabilities improve and become more widely used to diagnose disease, we believe companies that offer software as a service for healthcare will enjoy greater demand.
-Veeva and M3 of Japan offer a range of software services, from clinical trials to home health monitoring to marketing software for pharmaceutical sales.
+AI is being introduced in commercial tools by companies, including Veeva Systems of the US and GE HealthCare.
+As AI capabilities improve and become more widely used to diagnose diseases, we believe companies that offer software as a service for healthcare will enjoy greater demand.
+Veeva offers a range of software services, from clinical trials to home health monitoring to marketing software for pharmaceutical sales.
+GE HealthCare, a medical equipment company, is using AI in various products, for example, to improve the quality and diagnostics ability of medical imaging devices, which can lead to better patient outcomes.

 For surgeons, a technological revolution is rapidly unfolding.
 Today, an increasing number of procedures are using robotic tools that allow surgeons to access hard-to-reach spots inside the body with high-precision, minimally invasive incisions, fewer complications and faster recovery times.
 Intuitive Surgical of the US manufactures a robotic surgery system that is popular in US operating rooms and is gaining momentum outside the US, with significant growth opportunity in Europe, Japan and China, in our view.